 An alternative is to break the program into mini projects or stages.
 Although each one is necessary for the success of the main project, they may each have relative independence and specific objectives.
-The program logic model is an essential tool for this exercise.
+A program logic model is an essential tool for this exercise.

-Would our part-funder be able to support a later-stage activity upon completion of the first stage, maybe spreading the project across a couple of disbursements?
+-Would our part-funder be able to support a later-stage activity upon completion of the first stage, maybe spreading the project across a couple of disbursements?

 Paediatric Developmental Program – our flagship program, we currently have 250 country children with complex needs on our waiting list.
 With your help, we can provide the diagnosis and the support they need to have healthy, happy futures.
 Sponsor a country child to achieve their full potential and help Royal Far West close the funding gap of $3045 per child.